mamachanko/cfpush/README.md

  * [x] I understand how to deploy a backend app
  * [x] I understand how to let the frontend consume the backend
  * [x] I understand how to scale an app vertically
- * [ ] I understand how to scale an app horizontally
+ * [x] I understand how to scale an app horizontally
- * [ ] I understand how to the problems in stateful apps
+ * [x] I understand how to the problems in stateful apps
- * [ ] I understand how to provision a database service
+ * [x] I understand how to provision a database service
- * [ ] I understand how to bind the database instance to my backend
+ * [x] I understand how to bind the database instance to my backend
- * [ ] I understand how to run one-off management tasks
+ * [ ] I understand how to run one-off management tasks (e.g. truncate db)
+ * [ ] I understand how to do no-downtime deployments
+ * [ ] I understand how to schedule one-off management tasks (e.g. db backup)

 ### As Chad ...
  * [x] I can see a placeholder of there are no messages